-A 2007 legal thriller staring Creator/GeorgeClooney.
-It is the directoral debut of screenwriter Tony Gilory, best known for adapting Film/TheBourneSeries.
+A 2007 legal thriller starring Creator/GeorgeClooney, Tom Wilkinson, Creator/TildaSwinton, and Creator/SydneyPollack.
+It is the directorial debut of screenwriter Tony Gilroy, best known for the Film/TheBourneSeries.

-It centers on [[ProtagonistTitle Michael Clayton]].
-Michael Clayton is a "fixer" -- a person who solves difficult situations by tampering with the legal system -- at the New York City law firm Kenner, Bach, & Ledeen.
-Clayton finds himself embroiled in a case involving his mentally-unstable colleague, Arthur Edens, and the agricultural conglomerate his firm is representing in a class-action lawsuit.
+It centers on [[ProtagonistTitle Michael Clayton]] (Clooney), a "fixer" -- a person who solves difficult situations by tampering with the legal system -- at the New York City law firm Kenner, Bach, & Ledeen.
+Clayton finds himself embroiled in a case involving his mentally-unstable colleague, Arthur Edens (Wilkinson), and the agricultural conglomerate his firm is representing in a class-action lawsuit.

 * AmoralAttorney: Deconstructed and subverted throughout.